rostislavjadavan/gofb/README.md

 - load `png`, `jpg` images
 - scale to mimic pixel art
 - use custom `ttf` font
-- sprite sheets (draw sub region of image)
+- sprite sheets (for tile set rendering)
 - keyboard and mouse input

 ## More examples